robvanderleek/mudslide/README.md

 This project is based on [Baileys](https://github.com/adiwajshing/Baileys), a full-featured WhatsApp Web+Multi-Device API library (in case you're wondering about the name, a Mudslide is a Baileys cocktail).

+Keep in mind that the working of Mudslide depends on the Baileys library and since that is not an official supported library by WhatsApp it could stop working without notice.

 See also this [Medium post](https://levelup.gitconnected.com/how-to-send-whatsapp-messages-from-the-command-line-d1afd8b55de5).

 Table of Contents: